 This rich and creamy slow cooker Moroccan Harissa Cauliflower Soup will make your home smell amazing!
 With exciting flavours of warm North African spices, it's vegan, paleo, Whole30 and keto-approved.
 Adjust the level of spice to your family's tastes.

 Are you ready for soup season?
 This Moroccan Harissa Cauliflower Soup will get you excited to begin!

 Making soup is one of my favourite ways to spend time in the kitchen.
-I know the result will be cozy and comforting and I always make enough to freeze for another meal.
+I know the result will be cozy and comforting.
 Soup makes meal planning easy!
+I always make enough to freeze for another meal.
 A hearty soup or chowder with a salad makes a nutrient-rich satisfying meal that I feel good about serving.

-What is harrisa?
+What is harissa?
 Where can I find harissa in the supermarket?